Curious about the 10 most frequently asked questions? Check out the answers below!

-1) WHAT CAN YOU DO?
+1) WHAT CAN I DO?

-- Buy native plants for your garden/pond/aquarium.
+- Buy native plants for your garden, pond, or aquarium.

 3) WHY ARE SOME WELL-KNOWN IAS SUCH AS JAPANESE KNOTWEED NOT INCLUDED IN THE LIST?